By: Marilyn L. Davis

 8 Types of Stinkin’ Thinkin’

 The eight types of stinkin’ thinkin’ are easily categorized, and when we find them, we can change them.
-Sometimes it’s as easy (and hard) as learning to perceive the glass as half full and not half empty.
+Sometimes it’s as easy (and complicated) as learning to perceive the glass as half full and not half empty.
 When we recognize faulty thinking and negative perceptions, we can make an effort to change.
 That’s one of the blessings of recovery.
 So, what are the distortions, and how do they show up in our lives?

 Overgeneralization happens when you take one fact or event and make the outcome the rule.
 You don’t bother to verify the truth of your thinking.
 From an isolated situation where you were not successful, you create the impression of yourself that you will always fail.